plopez/kubernetes-formation/exercise-2-deployment/README.md

-# exercise-3: deployments to ensure pods are running
+# Use deployments to ensure pods are running

 In this exercise, you will deploy pods via deployment resources.
 You will see the interests of using deployment: